fienen/wordpress-content-framework/README.md

 The WPCF is a WordPress generated WXR (WordPress eXtended RSS) file generated with a complete set of sandbox data that you can use for theme, plugin, CSS, or other development that requires you to have a broad set of sample data to work from.
 This particular file contains information about a site's posts, pages, comments, categories, menus, and other content.

 ## Compatibility
 WPCF 2.4 was generated for WordPress 4.1.1.
 It may work with older or newer versions of WordPress as well.
+In general, the standard Wordpress uses for its WXR file is consistent enough that it's not extremely version specific.
+Unsupported data will usually just be ignored in older versions.

+### Master vs. Tags
+You can always [download the latest tagged release](https://github.com/thequicksilver/wordpress-content-framework/releases) on our GitHub page.
+However, you should normally be able to download the latest copy of the [Master branch](https://github.com/thequicksilver/wordpress-content-framework/tree/master) and still have no issues.
+Commits pulled into Master before a release should be stable enough for general use.
+More likely than not, commits pulled into Master before a tag will usually just have to do with typos and simple things like that.
+The [Development branch](https://github.com/thequicksilver/wordpress-content-framework/tree/development), on the other hand, is never guaranteed to be stable, but hey, feel free to live dangerously if you like.

 ## Installation
 To import this information into a WordPress site follow these steps: